MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-appx-01.md

 ### 1. Identify target objects and associated tooltips

-In the Hierarchy window, select ModelParent object and expand MarsCuriosityRover to find five main parts of the MarsCuriosityRover: POI-Camera, POI-Wheels, POI-Antena, POI-Spectrometer, POI-RUHF Antenna.
+In the Hierarchy window, select the ModelParent object and expand the MarsCuriosityRover to find five main parts of the MarsCuriosityRover: POI-Camera, POI-Wheels, POI-Antena, POI-Spectrometer, POI-RUHF Antenna.

 Notice five corresponding tooltip objects associated with MarsCuriosityRover parts in the Hierarchy window.
-You will be Configuring these objects to highlight the experience when you look at the MarsCuriosityRover parts.
+You will be configuring these objects to highlight the experience when you look at the MarsCuriosityRover parts.

 ![mr-learning-appx](images/mr-learning-appx/Tutorial1-Section6-Step1-1.png)